 There’s a lot of newness in the Hadoop and Spark world.
 Here are some points worth taking notice of:

-Spark – There are no doubts when it comes to the fastness of Spark, but what’s more important than speed is the fact that in a Spark environment, API is relatively easier to use and requires less code as compared to earlier distributed computing paradigm.
-Since IBM has promised to deliver one million new Spark developers and is going to invest huge amounts of money in the project, Spark being touts as the centre of everything, and the whole-hearted support from Hortonworks – Spark is going to rule the roost.
+There are no doubts when it comes to the fastness of Spark, but what’s more important than speed is the fact that in a Spark environment, API is relatively easier to use and requires less code as compared to earlier distributed computing paradigm.
+Since IBM has promised to deliver one million new Spark developers and is going to invest huge amounts of money in the project, Spark being touted as the center of everything, and the whole-hearted support from Hortonworks – Spark is going to rule the roost.

 Spark also has economics on its side.
 There was a time when it was a costly affair, but with the advent of cloud computing and higher computing elasticity, there is an increase in the number of workloads which can load into the memory.
 It does not pertain to all your data but the volume which is needed to get the result.

-Hive – Hive allows running SQL queries against text or structured files.
-The ones which are live on HDFS, while you are using Hive; cataloguing the data and exposing them like tables.
-You can use JDBC or ODBC to connect your favourite tool with Hive.
+Hive allows running SQL queries against text or structured files.
+The ones which are live on HDFS, while you are using Hive; cataloging the data and exposing them like tables.
+You can use JDBC or ODBC to connect your favorite tool with Hive.

 Hence, Hive can be summed up as a boring, slow but useful tool.
 It is Hive’s default setting to convert the SQL into MapR jobs.
 You always have an option of changing it to use DAG-based Tez, which is way faster.
 The switch can also be made over to Spark, but there’s little or no relevance of the word “alpha.”

 It is important to have an understanding of Hive because a large number of Hadoop projects begin with the idea of dumping the data somewhere, and Hive is the simplest way to achieve that.
 Other tools might be required to do that comparatively such as Phoenix or Impala.